We take for granted how certain stereos and amplifiers need 2, 4, or 8 ohm speakers to work right. But what is speaker impedance?

 What happens to a car stereo if a speaker has a lower impedance than the stereo is rated for?

-Using a lower impedance than your receiver, car stereo, or home or car amplifier is a terrible idea and should never be done!
+Using a lower impedance speaker than your stereo or amplifier is rated for is a terrible idea and should never be done!
 That’s because it’s not designed to handle the excessive amount of current it will have to supply thanks to the decreased resistance of the lower speaker impedance.

 If you’re lucky the unit will go into “protect mode” in which it shuts off until the condition is removed and it’s safe to operate.
 However, from my experience, many electronics become extremely hot and can burn out their output transistors meaning they’re permanently damaged.